 Nowadays, SSL Certificates are one of the most popular security tools for websites.
 But as is the case in any industry, free products. i.e free SSL Certificates are always more tempting.

-SSLs became such an important part of the Internet security, that Google decided to give a higher ranking to HTTPS sites.
+SSL certs became such an important part of Internet security, that Google decided to give a higher ranking to HTTPS sites (2014).
+Three years later, Chrome, the Web’s most popular browser, began flagging all unencrypted sites as no secure.
+As a result, website encryption is now all but mandatory.

 Aren’t all SSL Certificates the same?
 What’s the difference?

 No. Not all SSL Certificates are the same.
-There are three types of SSl Certificates: DV, OV and EV.
+There are three types of SSL Certificates: Domain Validation, Organization Validation, and Extended validation.

-Domain Validation (DV) SSL Certificates do not do any identity verification.
+Domain Validation (DV) SSL Certificates do not verify the owner’s identity.
 The Certificate Authority (CA) sends an automated email and the website owner simply clicks a confirmation link.
 That confirms that the user who bought the SSL Certificate owns the domain for which he/she requested an SSL Certificate.
 Voila! and the website has an HTTPS link and a padlock.
 Although the information on the website is encrypted, there is no guarantee that the organization that the website pretends to belong to is not fake, and that the website is not a fraud.
 So, Domain Validated SSL Certificates offer the lowest level of security and trust, because they validate the domain name, but not the company who trades services or goods.

 Although all SSL Certificates guarantee the security of data that is being transferred through a website, only Organization Validation and Extended Validation Certificates confirm that the company owning the website is legitimate.
 As a result, users can trust that website and company.
 They can share their personal data and credit card information when buying products or services from that website.